rafaels100/Shortest-path-algorithms/BellmanFord/README.md

 We also update the ancestor $u.\pi$ to $u.\pi = v$, since we will be taking that shortest path now.

 ### Checking for negative cycles
-To detect negative-weight cycles, we examine each node $i$ and its predecessor $i\pi$.
+To detect negative-weight cycles, we examine each node $i$ and its predecessor $i.\pi$.
 If performing an additional relaxation — i.e., traversing from the predecessor to node
 $i$ using the edge weight still results in a shorter path estimate from the source to $i$, this indicates the presence of a negative-weight cycle.
 Such a cycle would cause the path estimate to decrease indefinitely with each additional relaxation, violating the assumption of shortest-path stability.

 ### Example